Job Futures Québec

 The participation rate tends to increase in periods of strong economic activity and, conversely, decrease in periods of slow activity, even more so during a recession.
 Many people become discouraged and stop looking for employment when economic activity is on the wane.
 Others "take advantage" of hard times to go back to school or to continue their studies for longer than planned.
 When the economy recovers, these people then tend to start looking for employment again.
 To illustrate this phenomenon, we can analyse the data available from Statistics Canada since 1997 on the reasons those not in the labour force do not seek work.
 The percentage of those not in the labour force but wishing to work went from 6.2% in 1997 down to 4.2% in 2012, slightly higher than its low of 2007 (3.6%), and the proportion of the 'discouraged' workers (those who want to work and are available but who did not look for work because they believed no suitable work was available) dropped from 1.4% to 0.2% between 1997 and 2012.
 Thus the improvement of the economic situation has resulted in many people entering the labour market who would not have been looking for work a few years ago because they did not believe they could find a job.

 Conclusion on the labour pool

 Given all of these factors, the labour pool should continue to grow over the next few years, but to a much lesser extent than in recent years.
-In fact, the effects of the aging workforce will be felt more and more, even more in the second half of our forecast period, because the proportion of retiring workers will rise sharply.
+In fact, the effects of the aging workforce will be felt more and more, because the proportion of retiring workers will rise sharply.
 Furthermore, as we forecast that growth of the labour pool will lag behind that of employment, the unemployment rate should decrease over the next few years.
 The labour market is therefore expected to be more attractive to job seekers than today.